connext/monorepo/packages/adapters/subgraph/README.md

 ### How to add a new subgraph

 To add a new subgraph, you need to determine source name, endpoint and prefix first.
-After confirming those, you can add a new source to .graphclientrc.yml and regenerate typescript types.
+After that, you can add a new source to .graphclientrc.yml and need to regenerate typescript types for schemas to be updated.

 ### How to generate typescript types.